niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - MAY include changes to normative rules
 - MAY include changes to Schematron or other validation languages or code to check for model and message specification conformance to the technical specification
 - SHOULD include sample test cases when updating Schematron rules to support testing
-- MAY require changes to the model to remain in conformance
+- MAY require related changes to the model to remain in conformance

 Major specification changes: